 Academic research has a way of opening up the subtext of a work, where the reader can gain a deeper understanding of a reference or turn of phrase.
 Jane Austen, of course, is no exception.
 In fact, because so many scholars have examined her works there is plenty of room for debate—but I always encourage going back to the source material and seeing if there is evidence for the argument.

-This post is going to introduce you to the ‘sexy’ side of gender relations in Emma (1815) (there is still time to grab your seat for this month's discussion on Emma!).
+This post is going to introduce you to the ‘sexy’ side of gender relations in Emma (1815).
 Yes, it is a novel about matchmaking, but there are sexual innuendoes throughout the novel are likely (mostly) missed by a modern audience.
 One of the more mystifying ones centers on the riddle “Kitty, a fair, but frozen maid.”
 We are never provided more than a stanza of the riddle as Mr. Woodhouse simply can’t remember it all.
 However, Austen’s contemporary readers would have been very familiar with the licentious riddle and have understood the ideas associated with it.
 So, let’s bring us modern readers up to speed!

 Here is the riddle in full: